FREQUENTLY ASKED QUESTIOns

 Yes.
 Drop in classes are $15, or we have an Infinity Week Pass that allows you to practice as much as you want for $45.

 Do you have mats I can borrow?

 Comfortable, breathable clothes.
 Yoga is practiced with bare feet.

 what do i bring?

 All you really need is yourself and an opened mind.
-It's a good idea to bring a water bottle (we have a refilling station) and a towel if you are coming to a hot class.
+If you have a mat or other props you like to use, please bring those.
+It's a good idea to bring a water bottle (we have a refilling station) and a towel especially if you are coming to a hot class.

 WHEN ARE BEGINNER CLASSES?

-We will be offering a basic vinyasa class on Friday mornings starting in February-mid April.
-The class is 45 minutes and is for students that are new to vinyasa (linking breath with movement).
+We offer a weekly basic vinyasa class on Friday mornings.
+In addition we offer a free* basic vinyasa class on the 1st Sunday of the month (February's class will be on the 11th due to the Super Bowl).
+The class is 30 minutes and is for students that are new to vinyasa (linking breath with movement).